Mend the gap: A smart repair algorithm for noisy polygonal tilings: Introduction

 There are also two optional features in the {\tt smart\_repair} algorithm: \begin{enumerate} \item {\bf Nesting into larger units:} In some applications, the polygons in $T$ are intended to nest cleanly into some larger units; e.g., in many states, voting precincts should nest cleanly into counties.
 The user may optionally specify a clean tiling $T'$ of a region $R'$ that closely approximates $R$---e.g., a map of county boundaries within a state---and then performs the repair process so that the repaired polygons in $\widetilde{T}$ nest cleanly into the polygons in $T'$. \item {\bf Small rook-to-queen adjacency conversion:} Whether as a result of inaccuracies in the original polygons or as an artifact of the repair algorithm, it may happen that some of the repaired polygons in $\widetilde{T}$ share boundaries with very short perimeter but should actually be considered {\em queen adjacent} (i.e., intersecting at only a single point) rather than {\em rook adjacent} (i.e., intersecting along a boundary of positive length).
 To address this issue, there is an optional final step in which all rook adjacencies of length below a user-specified parameter are converted to queen adjacencies. \end{enumerate}

 While the development of the {\tt smart\_repair} algorithm was motivated by the author's work in redistricting, its potential applications to versions of Problem \ref{big-problem} extend far beyond this context.
 Geographic Information Systems (GIS) are used for an enormous variety of applications, and geospatial data is often rife with gaps, overlaps, and other problems due to rounding errors and other inaccuracies in polygon boundaries.
-This issue seems to have received relatively little attention from the computational geometry community to date; we hope that this paper will spark further interest in geometric approaches to improving the quality of geospatial data.
+As just one example, in \cite{HNP22} the authors describe similar issues that arose in a project involving topological data analysis of COVID-19 data by ZIP code.
+As such, we hope that this algorithm and its Python implementation as part of the {\tt Maup} package (see Footnote \ref{maup-footnote}) will be of interest to the broader GIS community.

 The remainder of the paper is organized as follows.
 In Section \ref{theory-sec}, we review some facts about polygon geometry and prove some new results that will inform the {\tt smart\_repair} algorithm.
 In Section \ref{main-alg-sec}, we present the primary {\tt smart\_repair} algorithm and describe how it compares with the {\tt quick\_repair} algorithm.
 The main result of this section is Theorem \ref{alg-adjacency-thm}, which shows that the adjacency relations among the repaired polygons $\widetilde{P}_1, \ldots, \widetilde{P}_N$ conform with the guiding principles described above.
 In Section \ref{bells-and-whistles-sec}, we describe the optional features of the {\tt smart\_repair} algorithm.
 In Section \ref{polynomial-time-sec}, we perform a rough estimate of the runtime complexity for the {\tt smart\_repair} algorithm and show that it runs in polynomial time.
 Finally, in Section \ref{back-to-beginning-sec} we conclude by illustrating how the {\tt smart\_repair} algorithm performs on the gap from Figure \ref{gap_1_maps-fig} that inspired its development and on a small selection of state-level voting precinct maps.
 Detailed examples are included throughout.